JulesVerne22/Bombgineers-Docs/pages/User-Docs/how-to-play.md

 # How to play

+If you have not performed the setup yet, please do so [here](setup.md)

 ## Start Menu

 Now that you have performed the setup, you should have a start menu displayed across 3 screens.